 We will break this down into three sections, before, during, and after!

 Anxiety Before the Appointment

-If you’re nervous before getting tattoo, the best advice is to find a tattoo artist whose work you love, but who also makes you feel good during the consultation before the appointment.
+If you’re nervous before getting a tattoo, the best advice is to find a tattoo artist whose work you love, but who also makes you feel good during the consultation before the appointment.
 If you don’t like the artist during a consultation, keep looking!
-Your first tattoo should be an enjoyable, experience no matter what.
+Your first tattoo should be an enjoyable experience no matter what.